Trout, otter and Freshwater pearl mussel in sight

-River Lyckebyån is situated in southeastern Sweden, about 100 kilometers long, with a catchment area of 811 km².
+River Lyckebyån is a river in southeastern Sweden, about 100 kilometers long, with a catchment area of 811 km².
 The river, which flows through Kalmar and Blekinge counties before entering the Baltic Sea at Lyckeby, is an important source of drinking water for Karlskrona and Emmaboda municipalities.

-River Lyckebyån is particularly important for the reproduction of sea trout in the lower parts.
-In addition to trout, there are species such as ide, brook lamprey, whitefish, perch, pike, eurasian minnow and freshwater pearl mussel.
-However, the stock of freshwater pearl mussel is weak and no regeneration is currently taking place.
-Otters and hairlike claw moss also occur along the river.
+River Lyckebyån is particularly important for the reproduction of sea trout in the lower reaches.
+In addition to trout, there are species such as ide, brook lamprey, dace, whitefish, perch, pike, Eurasian minnow and Freshwater pearl mussel.
+However, the stock of Freshwater pearl mussel is weak and no rejuvenation is currently taking place.
+Otters and hairstreaks also occur along the river.

 000